sphaero/sphof/docs/guide.rst

 It's important to understand that once an Actor has a variable registered every other Actor can access this value.
-However before reading the value of a variable the Actor interested in the variable first needs to subscribe to it.
+However before acquiring the value of a variable the Actor interested in the variable first needs to subscribe to it.
 This can be accomplished by using the signal_subscribe method.
 I.e: